• Skip to primary navigation

 Gluten-Free Stuffing with Leeks & Goat Cheese

 Savory bread pudding meets classic dressing.
-This Thanksgiving-ready gluten-free stuffing recipe is rich with the flavors of leeks and shallots, toasted bread, herbs, and celery, all offset by tangy chèvre.
+This holiday-ready gluten-free stuffing recipe is rich with the flavors of leeks and shallots, toasted bread, herbs, and celery, all offset by tangy chèvre.
 Thanks to Vermont Creamery for sponsoring this post.

 Gluten-Free Stuffing being served in a pan

-Gluten-Free Stuffing: The Ultimate Thanksgiving Side Dish
+The Ultimate Holiday Side Dish

-Stuffing is Jay's favorite Thanksgiving tradition (mashed potatoes are mine) so I took it upon myself to come up with the ultimate gluten-free stuffing for our Thanksgiving dinner this year.
-Stuffing is essentially savory bread pudding, but the liquid that binds the bread is stock rather than dairy.
-Egg is sometimes added to hold things together.
+Stuffing is Jay's favorite tradition (mashed potatoes are mine) so I took it upon myself to come up with the ultimate gluten-free stuffing for our holidays this year.

 This easy stuffing recipe gets richness from Vermont Creamery cultured butter and fresh goat cheese, loads of flavor from aromatics and herbs deglazed with white wine, and meltingly tender leeks and celery.
 I tested this recipe four times this past month.
-It's hearty enough to work as a main dish on its own, but it also makes a classic Thanksgiving side dish.
+It's hearty enough to work as a main dish on its own, but it also makes a classic side dish.

 Tearing bread cubes for gluten-free stuffing recipe